danielarcini/CovidGUI/README.md

 # CovidGUI
-Inputs data from a file into charts or graphs with an average of covid vaccines per location.
+Inputs data from a file to a program which showcases charts, graphs and statistics on the average of covid vaccines per location.

 Our testing process: